geraintwhite/x-session-config/README.md

 - xresources contains the urxvt theme
 - xsession contains startup programs applications and scripts
 - gmail_checker.rb contains your gmail credentials

+This X session config was used on Ubuntu 13.04